gpozzi/capstone-google-analytics/README.md

 This way, the dashboard will positively impact all stakeholders involved while being aligned with the company's mission statement: to improve taxi and livery service in New York City.

-Some other questions will be asked as well to show trends I've found exploring the data:
+Some other questions will be asked as well to look for relevant insights:
-- Does the hour of day impact demand?
-- Does the day of week impact demand?
+- Do fares depend on the time of day?
-- What factors affect trip duration?
-- Are fares the same all over the time of day?
+- Has the payment type changed over the course of the years?
+- Is there a time in which tips are more generous?

 ## 2. PREPARE Phase